micro-nova/AmpliPi/docs/MANUAL.md

 \setkeys{Gin}{width=.99\linewidth}
 ![Controller - Rear Panel](imgs/manual/rear_main_panel.jpg)

-- POWER: 115V, or optionally 230V connection.
+- **POWER**: 115V, or optionally 230V connection.
 An internal 115/230 switch is set internally on the power supply and marked on the rear of the unit.
-- CONTROLLER: Connections to the embedded Raspberry Pi Controller.
+- **CONTROLLER**: Connections to the embedded Raspberry Pi Controller.
-- SERVICE: USB mini connection for re-imaging the Pi's EMMC.
+- **SERVICE**: USB mini connection for re-imaging the Pi's EMMC.
-- USB: USB A ports for connecting peripherals such as additional storage devices.
+- **USB**: USB A ports for connecting peripherals such as additional storage devices.
-- OPTICAL IN: SPDIF audio input, planned to be used for extra inputs.
+- **OPTICAL IN**: SPDIF audio input, planned to be used for extra inputs.
-- AUX IN: Additional stereo input, planned to be used for announcements.
+- **AUX IN**: Additional stereo input, planned to be used for announcements.
-- HDMI OUT: The Pi's HDMI output, can be used for visualizations or development.
+- **HDMI OUT**: The Pi's HDMI output, can be used for visualizations or development.
-- ETHERNET: Network connection.
+- **ETHERNET**: Network connection.
-- INPUTS: 4 Stereo RCA inputs.
+- **INPUTS**: 4 Stereo RCA inputs.
-- PREOUT: Unamplified zone audio outputs, intended for powered speakers/subwoofers.
+- **PREOUT**: Unamplified zone audio outputs, intended for powered speakers/subwoofers.
-- ZONE X: Amplified stereo outputs for Zone X, using 4-pin Phoenix connectors.
+- **ZONE X**: Amplified stereo outputs for Zone X, using 4-pin Phoenix connectors.
-- EXPANSION:
+- **EXPANSION**:
-    - CHAIN OUT: Connection to the next expansion unit (if one or more expanders are needed).
+    - **CHAIN OUT**: Connection to the next expansion unit (if one or more expanders are needed).

 \newpage
 ### Specifications